-A. Officers.
-The Board of Appeals shall elect from its membership a Chair, a Vice-Chair and such other officers as it may deem necessary.

-B. Rules of Procedure.
-The Board of Appeals shall adopt its own rules of procedures as may be necessary to conduct its meetings property.

-C. Majority Vote.
-The concurring vote of a majority of the members of the Board of Appeals shall be necessary to reverse any order, requirements, decision, or determination of the Zoning Administrator or to decide in favor of the applicant any matter upon which they are required to pass under this Ordinance or to effect any variation in the Ordinance.

-D. Meetings.
-Meetings shall be open to the public, and shall be held at the call of the Chair and at such other times as the Board of Appeals shall specify in its rules of procedure.
+- A. Officers.
+The Board of Appeals shall elect from its membership a Chair, a Vice-Chair, and such other officers as it may deem necessary. - B. Rules of Procedure.
+The Board of Appeals shall adopt its own rules of procedures as may be necessary to conduct its meetings properly. - C. Majority Vote.
+The concurring vote of a majority of the members of the Board of Appeals shall be necessary to reverse any order, requirements, decision, or determination of the Zoning Administrator or to decide in favor of the applicant any matter upon which they are required to pass under this Ordinance or to affect any variation in the Ordinance. - D. Meetings.
+Meetings shall be open to the public and shall be held at the call of the Chair and at such other times as the Board of Appeals shall specify in its rules of procedure. - E. Records.

-E. Records.
 Minutes shall be recorded of all proceedings which shall contain evidence and data relevant to every case together with votes of the members and the final disposition of each case.
-Such minutes shall be filed in the office of the Village Clerk and shall become matters of public record.

-F. Legal Counsel.
-The Village Attorney shall act as legal counsel for the Board of Appeals and shall be present at all meetings upon the request of the Board of Appeals.
+Such minutes shall be filed in the office of the Village Clerk and shall become matters of public record. - F. Legal Counsel.
+The Village Attorney shall function as legal counsel for the Board of Appeals and shall be present at all meetings upon the request of the Board of Appeals. - G. Hearings. - a.

-G. Hearings.

-a.
 An application for a variance shall be filed in proper form with the Village Clerk or Zoning Administrator.
 A public hearing on the variance shall be held.
 Notice of the public hearing shall be made in accordance with the requirements of Section 20.06 herein.
 (ORD 1-07; Eff.
+3-19-07)

-3-19-07) b.
+- b.
 Upon receipt of a written request seeking an interpretation of the Zoning Ordinance or an appeal of an administrative decision, a notice of a public hearing shall be published in a newspaper of general circulation within the Village and shall be sent to the person seeking the interpretation or appeal not less than 15 days before the public hearing.
-In addition, if the request for an interpretation or appeal of an administrative decision involves a specific parcel, written notice stating the nature of the interpretation request shall be sent by first-class mail or personal delivery to all persons to whom real property is assessed within 300 feet of the boundary of the property in question.
+In addition, if the request for an interpretation or appeal of an administrative decision involves a specific parcel, written notice stating the nature of the interpretation request and notice of the public hearing on the interpretation request shall be sent by first-class mail or personal delivery to all persons to whom real prope1ty is assessed within 300 feet of the boundary of the property in question and to the occupants of all structures within 300 feet of the boundary of the property in question.
 If a tenant's name is not known, the term "occupant" may be used.
 (ORD 1-07; Eff.
-3-19-07)

-H. Decisions.
+3-19-07) - H. Decisions.
 Decisions made by the Board of Appeals shall not create inconsistencies with the intent and purpose of this Ordinance, nor shall any decision of the Board of Appeals be made which directly results in the creation of substantial incompatibilities between the subject of the decision and: (1) adjacent land uses, (2) the natural environment and (3) the capacities of any public services and facilities which are likely to be affected.